larryhui7/larryhui7/README.md

 ## Hey!
 I’m Larry, welcome to my page!  👋

-I am pursuing my B.S. in Mechanical Engineering and (hopefully) EECS at UC Berkeley.
+I am pursuing my B.S. in Mechanical Engineering and EECS at UC Berkeley.
 - 🤖 My interests span multiple areas, namely at the intersection of Mechanics for Design, FEA/CFD, and materials with robotics, controls, optimization, and machine learning.
 - 👨‍💻 For engineering implementation (Controls, Image Processing, Statistics, CVX, FEMLAB, etc.) I often use `.m`, `.slx`, and `.py` but am versed in `.java`, `.tex`, and `.cpp`